annwyl21/lorumipsumwebpages/README.md

 # lorumipsumwebpages
-A collection of webpages using lorumipsum that I am using to learn about Bootstrap.com tools and responsive functionality.
+A collection of webpages that I am using to learn about Bootstrap.com tools and responsive functionality using lorumipsum text.

 https://annwyl21.github.io/lorumipsumwebpages/index.html